latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find free not-for-profit credit counseling agencies that help struggling families get out of debt and/or repair credit.
+Find details on local as well as national free not-for-profit credit counseling agencies that help struggling people get out of debt and/or repair credit.
 The non-profit organizations provide free services to low-income families or people that lack the money to pay for help.
-While services will vary, in general credit counseling agencies near you offer help including debt relief from DMP plans, free credit repair services, debt consolidation and more.
-Find a free credit counselor near you or that operates in your area.
+While the programs vary by organizations, in general credit counseling agencies offer debt relief from DMP plans, free credit score repair programs, debt consolidation and more.
+Locate a free credit counselor near you, that operates in your area or a national agency, listed below.

-The non-profits are government certified and offer in person, telephone consultations and/or remote advice.
-Free credit counseling services range from debt management plans to help in negotiating with creditors.
-There are also bankruptcy consultations, budgeting tips, car loan assistance, tools to rebuild credit, and foreclosure help.
+The non-profits are government certified and offer in person, telephone consultations and/or online advice.
+In addition to enrolling people into debt management plans to help in negotiating with creditors.
+There are also bankruptcy consultations, budgeting tips, car loan assistance, and tools that help people rebuild credit.
 In some cases, low income clients will even get free services from legal staff that may often be employed at an agency.
 The main categories include the following.

 While each organization provides several types of support, they all focus on eliminating current debt(s) and ensuring budgeting/financial literacy going forward.
 As the overall goal of a credit counselor is to help clients regain financial stability.